Written by Aaron R. Winston

 Contingency Fee Lawyers

-Contingency fees are payment plans that attorneys institute to protect clients from paying for services when they fail to achieve the desired legal outcome they are hired for.
+What is a contingency fee?
+Contingency fees are “no win, no fee” payment plans that attorneys institute to protect clients from paying for services when they fail to achieve the desired legal outcome they are hired for.

 Specifically, a contingency fee ensures the client does not have to pay their attorney if the case fails.
-Personal injury lawyers almost exclusively charge this way.
+Personal injury and car accident lawyers almost exclusively charge this way.

 How Much Do Lawyers Usually Take From a Settlement?

 Contingency fees also ensure an attorney gets paid if the lawsuit resolves quicker than expected, usually assuring they receive 25% to 40% of the settlement or trial award as their fee.
 Contingency lawyers must perform their due diligence to ensure that your case is viable.